Generalized non-local $R^2$-like inflation: Generalized -like inflation in analytic non-local gravity

 Then recalling that we use only terms involving Ricci scalar and Weyl tensor which do not spoil the Minkowski propagator, we arrive at \eqref{NAID}.
 It is useful to recall here the following identities of Weyl tensor which confirms that the cubic in Weyl tensor term that we have in \eqref{NAID} is indeed the only possible combination

 where in the first line we have complete anti-symmetrization over the five indices.
-Moreover, we can make the form factors $\Cc\LF \square_s \RF$ to further depend on $R_s$ but we drop this generalization for brevity.
+Moreover, we can make the form-factors $\Cc\LF \square_s \RF$ to further depend on $R_s$ but we drop this generalization for brevity.